This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - If a project is large.

-- Have sufficient amount of time for getting user’s feedback for the next spiral.
+- Have a sufficient amount of time for getting user’s feedback for the next spiral.

 - Requires significant changes due to research and exploration.